10 PDPA Obligations Every Singapore Business Must Follow

 How to Comply

-- Define retention periods for each type of personal data you collect
+- Define retention periods for each category of personal data you collect

-- Document these periods in a data retention policy
+- Write them down in a data retention policy — the PDPC expects documentation

-- Schedule regular reviews (at least annually) to identify and purge data that has exceeded its retention period
+- Schedule annual reviews to identify data that has overstayed its welcome

-- Destroy securely: Shred paper, securely wipe digital storage
+- Destroy securely: Shredding for paper, certified wiping for digital storage

-- Consider anonymisation: If you need historical data for analytics, remove identifying information
+- Consider anonymisation: If you need historical trends for analytics, remove the identifying details

 Common Retention Periods in Singapore